ak-alam/kubernetes-mastery-exercises-Hands-on/pod-autoscaling/README.md

 # Kubernetes Autoscaling Documentation

-This repository contains information and step-by-step guides on setting up Horizontal Pod Autoscaler (HPA) and Vertical Pod Autoscaler (VPA) in Kubernetes.
+This directory contains information and step-by-step guides on setting up Horizontal Pod Autoscaler (HPA) and Vertical Pod Autoscaler (VPA) in Kubernetes.
 Autoscaling is a crucial aspect of Kubernetes that ensures your applications can handle varying loads by automatically adjusting the number of pods or the resources allocated to them.

 ## Directory Structure

-The repository is organized into the following directories:
+The direcrory is organized into the following directories:

 - **HPA/**: Contains information and steps to configure Horizontal Pod Autoscaler in Kubernetes.
 - **VPA/**: Contains information and steps to configure Vertical Pod Autoscaler in Kubernetes.